omerfeldman/SightBit/README.md

 # SightBit
-SightBIt app using web sockets and werRTC
+SightBIt app using web sockets and webRTC